teamconclude/blueprints/README.md

 Don't remember the blueprint command later?
 Type `/c help blueprint` to get help.

+#### Notifications Setting

+The **notifications** setting controls notifications sent to the members of an activity when an attribute, such as the severity, has changed.

+You can silence most notifications by setting notifications to 'none'.
+Or you can tell Conclude to send out notifications when certain attributes change.
+The default setting is 'deadline,severity,owner', meaning that Conclude will notify the activity members when the deadline, severity or owner has changed.

+Turn off all notifications:
+`/c blueprint set notifications none`

+Limit notifications to severity changes only:
+`/c blueprint set notifications severity`

+Get notifications when the deadline or the title changes:
+`/c blueprint set notifications deadline,title`

+Get notifications when any attribute changes:
+`/c blueprint set notifications attribute`

 #### Other Settings

 The `/c blueprint` command may also be used to quickly set the blueprint's **type**, **name**